scott2mu/it3038c-scripts/Project3/readme.md

 Enjoy!

 I originally planned to also make a GUI to support the code, but I spent a lot more time on learning python than I thought I would.
 Prior C experienced helped, but I was not as experienced as I thought I was.
+Citations/Sources are at the bottom of the code.